The Cost of Surrogacy in the UK

 - The surrogate mother and her husband must fully and freely consent to the order.

 The Parental Order process requires that the surrogacy arrangement be “altruistic”, meaning that no part of the process can be performed for profit or commercial purposes.
-Lawyers and agents are prohibited from making any money from advising or assisting in any arrangement for surrogacy in the UK, which often leaves intend parents to manage the bulk of their surrogacy program themselves.
+Lawyers and agents are prohibited from making any money from advising or assisting in any commercial arrangement for surrogacy in the UK, which often leaves intend parents to manage the bulk of their surrogacy program themselves.
 Only “reasonable expenses” are allowed to be paid to the surrogate.

 Didn’t find what you need?